modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

 <p align="center">
   <em>
-  Q-criterion comparison for the two-building test case.
+  Q-criterion comparison for the two-building LES case, showing the coherent vortical structures reconstructed by the low-cost methods.
   </em>
 </p>